nikolasbv/Task-Management-System/README.md

 - **Reminders**: Set reminders for tasks with predefined or custom dates.
 - **Persistence**: Stores tasks and configurations using JSON.
 - **Graphical User Interface (GUI)**: Implemented using JavaFX for an interactive experience.
+- **Data Generation**: Includes a script to generate dummy data for testing.

 ## Technologies Used